vincentbarr/vincentbarr.github.com/_posts/2014-07-29-fix-bitcoin-core-after-tor-update.md

 5. Choose 5 for your SOCKS Version

-6. Click Okay, and quit Bitcoin-Qt (required for changes to take effect).
+6. Click Okay, and quit Bitcoin-Qt (required for changes to take effect)

 7. Quit TorBrowser